AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Adding a student : `addstudent`

-Adds a student into the database.
+Adds a student into the database, so that you can track the student's information and performance in Source Control.

 Format: `addstudent -n <student_name> -i <student_id> [-g <group_name>]... [-t <tag_name>]...`